Legoless/Haystack/Wiki/Resources.md

 Resources
 =======

+This document contains a couple of libraries and tools that I use daily.

 iOS
 --------
 Below is the list of iOS libraries that are really common to use in almost every iOS project (in addition to **Haystack SDK**).
 The following libraries are Objective-C based, but can usually be used in Swift projects as well.